 Thermal processes are used to remove gaseous contaminants.
 The exhaust gas should largely be free of dust, which means mechanical cleaning needs to take place initially.

-Separating a CO2/air mixture by absorption in counterflow
+Separating a carbon dioxide/air mixture by absorption in counterflow

 - investigation of the absorption process when separating gas mixtures in a packed column